swisskyrepo/HardwareAllTheThings/docs/debug-interfaces/uart.md

 Under Ubuntu or Debian, a non-root user cannot have access to serial ports such as ttyS0 or ttyUSB0 if he is not a member of the **dialout** group !
 The equivalent group on Arch based distributions is **uucp**.
 In other words, you just have to add yourself to this group to have access.

-Ubuntu or Deiban: `sudo usermod -a -G dialout $USER`
+Ubuntu or Debian: `sudo usermod -a -G dialout $USER`

 Arch based: `sudo usermod -a -G uucp $USER`